PratikshaKapase/Disease_Prediction_Using_MachineLearning/README.md

 # Disease_Prediction_Using_MachineLearning

-Project by Pratiksha Kapase & Kavita Thakare
+This is Disease Prediction project by Pratiksha Kapase & Kavita Thakare